 ½ cup packed brown sugar

 1/4 cup heavy whipping cream

-Preheat the oven to 350 degrees.
-Line two baking sheets with silicone baking mats.
+Preheat oven to 350 degrees.
+Line 2 baking sheets with silicone baking mats.

 In a large mixer bowl, beat the butter and brown sugar on medium until smooth.
 Add the egg and vanilla and mix again to combine.
 With the mixer running on low, gradually add the flour and baking powder.
 Beat just until the dough comes together.